-Lecker & Associates have been practicing employment law for over 35 years.
-We understand these precedents extremely well and have actively participated in shaping them over the years.
+With over 35 years of experience in employment law, severance package negotiations represent a cornerstone of our practice.
+We understand common law precedents extremely well and have actively participated in shaping them over the years.
 Our lawyers have clarified ambiguous laws and fiercely advocated for employee rights.
-Common law entitlements is where we usually find additional money for our clients.
+Invariably, common law entitlements are where we usually find additional money for our clients.

 Notice and Severance: What About Your Benefits?

-For some people the journey to gainful re-employment may involve re-positioning your skills in a new industry, retraining for a new career or transitioning into self employment as a consultant.
-In certain situations we can negotiate for outplacement services and personalized career coaching, invaluable resources that can help you move forward efficiently.
+For some people, the journey to gainful re-employment may involve re-positioning your skills in a new industry.
+You might even require retraining for a new career or transitioning into self-employment as a consultant.
+In certain situations, we can negotiate for outplacement services and personalized career coaching.
+These invaluable resources can help you move forward efficiently.

 Furthermore, if you were bullied or harassed prior to your termination, forced into an unwilling resignation, let go because you are pregnant or returning from a disability leave, then we go to bat for extra damages for mental injury.

 Notice and severance payments have implications on your Employment Insurance benefits.
-These termination payments tie you over financially while you are in between jobs.
-Employment Insurance Benefits fulfill the same purpose.
-The Employment Insurance Act quite fairly, does not permit you to double-dip.
-For more information on this topic, visit Severance Pay and Employment Insurance.
+These termination payments tide you over financially while you are in between jobs.
+However, federal government Employment Insurance benefits fulfill the same purpose.
+The Employment Insurance Act does not permit you to double-dip.
+For more information on this topic, read our blog about Severance Pay and Employment Insurance.

-Lecker & Associates exclusively represents employees.
-Contact us to examine your notice and severance packages if you have recently been laid off.
+Lecker & Associates primarily represent Ontario employees.
+Contact our team of Toronto employment lawyers to examine your notice and severance packages if you have recently been laid off.
 You can count on us for sound advice and aggressive representation.